 Each age group or class must have a written and followed plan of scheduled activities posted in a conspicuous location accessible to the custodial parents or legal guardian.
 The written plan shall include a variety of activities that range from structured to unstructured activities that encourage a child's developmental growth.
 The written plan must meet the needs of the children being served and include scheduled activities that:

-- A. Promote emotional, social, intellectual and physical growth; - B. Include quiet and active play, both indoors and outdoors; and - C. Include meals, snacks, and nap times, if appropriate for the age and the times the children are in care. - D. Do not include the use of electronic media for children under two years of age.
-Electronic media may only be used for educational purposes or physical activity for children 2 years of age and older for no more than 1 to 2 hours per day.
+- A. Promote emotional, social, intellectual and physical growth; - B. Include guiet and active play, both indoors and outdoors; and - C. Include meals, snacks, and nap times, if appropriate for the age and the times the children are in care.